 Silk Road Medical to Present at the BofA Securities 2023 Healthcare Conference

-/EIN News/ -- SUNNYVALE, Calif., April 26, 2023 (GLOBE NEWSWIRE) -- Silk Road Medical, Inc. (Nasdaq: SILK), a company focused on reducing the risk of stroke and its devastating impact, today announced the company will participate in the upcoming BofA Securities 2023 Healthcare Conference.
+SUNNYVALE, Calif., April 26, 2023 (GLOBE NEWSWIRE) -- Silk Road Medical, Inc. SILK, a company focused on reducing the risk of stroke and its devastating impact, today announced the company will participate in the upcoming BofA Securities 2023 Healthcare Conference.

 Management is scheduled to present on Wednesday, May 10, 2023 at 4:20 p.m.
 Pacific Time.
 Interested parties may access a live and archived webcast of the presentation on the "Investors" section of the company's website at: https://investors.silkroadmed.com/.